 What’s to stop someone who’s stayed in your apartment from copying your keys?
 Do you plan to change your locks every time a renter checks out?
-You’ll be compromising the safety of not only yourself, but your neighbors.
+You’ll be compromising the safety of not only yourself but your neighbors.
 If any of those criminals from point number one are convicted felons, well, I’ll let you use your imagination on this one.

 Bed BugsBed Bugs

 Hotels are known to be breeding grounds for bed bugs, and with people checking in and out frequently, your apartment will be at risk.
-The more often you rent out your pad, the higher chance of these little critters showing up.
+The more often you rent out your pad, the higher the chance of these little critters showing up.
 You don’t want to call Roscoe, now do you?

 Tension between neighborsTension between neighbors

 With the high risks of those things mentioned above, you can only imagine that you won’t exactly be in good standing with your neighbors or anyone in your building, for that matter.
 Not only will floormates stop speaking with you (talk about uncomfortable moments in the elevator), but they could also make your life a living hell.
 You won’t be on the favorite shareholder or tenant list of your super, either.

-7.You could be fined or evicted.
+You could be fined or evicted.You could be fined or evicted.

 Yes, this is the truth.
-If someone reports you to the city (a neighbor, doorman or super), depending on the language of your lease, you could be fined thousands of dollars, even for a first offense.
-And as a repeat offender, you could be thrown in jail for contempt of court and even evicted.
+If someone reports you to the city (a neighbor, doorman, or super), depending on the language of your lease, you could be fined thousands of dollars, even for a first offense.
+And as a repeat offender, you could be thrown in jail for contempt of court and also evicted.
 Not only will you be out thousands of dollars (probably more than you made on Airbnb in the first place), but you’ll have no place to live.
-And in this town, we know how it’s nearly impossible to secure an apartment even with great references and a substantial amount of cash in the bank.
+And in this town, we know how it’s nearly impossible to secure an apartment even with excellent references and a substantial amount of cash in the bank.